 MORE: Discover every workout, drill and progression Coach Mangiacotti uses to develop his 100m sprinters!

 The next explosive movement I will teach is the UHF (underhand forward throw).
 Again…this movement reinforces driving the body into a straight stick with a tremendous amount of force (a la pushing out of the blocks) then throwing a medicine ball or shot put.

 After we finish UHF the athletes will move to the weight room where the focus will be on explosive lifts (clean or snatch).
 It is day one so we will be far more concerned with technique than the amount of weight that is being moved.

 It is only Day 1 and the athletes are already working on speed.
 Neuromuscular coordination takes weeks if not months to improve and years to perfect.
 Speed is not something you can throw into workouts late in the season and expect great results.
 Speed work starts on Day 1.

-I will start posting daily workouts when the season starts this fall.
+I post daily workouts during the season.
 You can see all of them by following me on Twitter: